This homemade Artichoke and Pancetta Quiche can be served for breakfast, brunch, lunch or dinner. It’s an impressive entree any time of day.

 - In a stove top pan, cook the pancetta until crispy over medium-high heat.
 Remove to a paper towel to drain.

-- Discard all but 2 tablespoon drippings from pan.
+- Discard all but 2 Tbsp drippings from pan.
 Add scallions, red pepper and artichoke hearts to the pan.
 Season lightly with salt and pepper.

 - Cook over medium-high heat for 4-6 minutes until the vegetables have softened and the artichokes are slightly browned.